cewestermann/nvim_raddbg_config/README.md

 # Quick config that allows a "Run To Here" functionality from inside Neovim in RADDBG.

 ### Setup
-Install the RADDBG debugger to a desired directory from here: https://github.com/EpicGamesExt/raddebugger Inside the root folder of the raddebugger, create a launch_raddbg.bat script and add it to your PATH.
+Install the RADDBG debugger to a desired directory from here: https://github.com/EpicGamesExt/raddebugger.
-Also add the raddebugger executable to PATH, which should be in the build\ directory after building.
+After it's built, go into the build directory and create a launch_raddbg.bat file.
+I've uploaded mine here.
-I've uploaded mine which does some simple caching, so we don't reinitialize MVSC variables every time.
+Add the raddebugger build\ directory to PATH.

 Place the raddbg.lua file in your nvim config and require it.